bkuri/vfab/docs/api/index.md

 - Review the [Configuration Schema](configuration-schema.md) for setup options

 ### Community
-- Check the ploTTY repository for issues and discussions
+- Check the vfab repository for issues and discussions
 - Review test files for additional usage examples
 - Examine the source code for detailed implementation information

 ### Troubleshooting
-- Use `plotty check self` to verify installation
+- Use `vfab check self` to verify installation
-- Check `plotty info system` for system status
+- Check `vfab info system` for system status
 - Review logs in the configured log directory
 - Use `--dry-run` options to preview operations

 ## 📈 Version Information

-This documentation covers ploTTY version 1.2.0 and later.
+This documentation covers vfab version 1.2.0 and later.
 API compatibility is maintained within major versions, but always check the specific version documentation for any changes.

 ## 🔄 Continuous Updates

-The ploTTY API is continuously evolving.
+The vfab API is continuously evolving.
 This documentation is updated with each release to reflect:
 - New commands and options
 - Additional configuration settings
 - Enhanced integration patterns
 - Improved error handling and recovery

-For the latest information, always refer to the version-specific documentation included with your ploTTY installation.
+For the latest information, always refer to the version-specific documentation included with your vfab installation.

 ---

-**Happy plotting with ploTTY!** 🎨✨
+**Happy plotting with vfab!** 🎨✨